kpion/yes/README.md

+# "Yes" : Introduction

-# "Yes" : Javascript (experimental) wrapper around querySelector and querySelectorAll with the Proxy object and extending the Array class.
+"Yes" - Javascript (experimental) wrapper around querySelector and querySelectorAll with the Proxy object and extending the Array class.
 3KB minified.

+"Yes" comes from a mispelled "Yet Another Selector" :)

 I.e. the jQuery-like library (limited to selecting and manipulating elements though), based on **native DOM API**.